mialkin/docs/csharp/concurrency/asynchronous/execution context.md

 }
 ```

 In these cases, the execution context flows through `Task.Run` and then to `Task.ContinueWith` method.
-So if you run this method you’ll see:
+So if you run this method you'll see:

 ```output
 In Task.Run: 42